quarylabs/sqruff/README.md

 #### GitHub Action

 You can also use the GitHub Action to install and run sqruff in your CI/CD pipeline.
+Inside a Github Action, `sqruff` automatically outputs linting output in the GitHub format so that it can be easily viewed in the PR tab.

 ```yaml
 jobs: